You’ve been lifting weights for some time now, but suddenly your deltoid muscle has begun twitching after workouts.

 Cause of Deltoid Muscle Twitching

-“It would be important to note if symptoms are improved with activity or associated with physical activity,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“It would be important to note if symptoms are improved with activity or associated with physical activity,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine and clinical advisor for the Multiple Sclerosis Foundation.

 “The symptoms may temporarily improve and then return once activity ceases.
 This is often more typical of benign etiology.”